 Chris joined Sherlock Company in September 2003 and currently serves as a Senior Health Care Analyst.
 He graduated magna cum laude from Villanova University in December 2002, receiving a Bachelor of Business Administration degree with a major in Finance.

 His primary responsibilities include assisting with valuations, compilation of administrative expense benchmarks for health plans, assisting in the publication of PULSE, compilation of health plan dashboards and support of operational analyses.
 He has worked on thirteen valuation assignments for health plans.
-His recent work includes the preparation of the 2015 Sherlock Expense Evaluation Report benchmarking study for the various universes.
+His recent work includes the preparation of the 2017 Sherlock Benchmarks for the various universes of health plans.
 His work has been instrumental in automating, checking, compiling and publishing the Sherlock Benchmarks.
-His current work focuses on the application of SEER benchmarks to fix operational issues.
+His current work focuses on the application of the Sherlock Benchmarks to fix operational issues.

 Erin joined Sherlock Company in June 2005 and currently serves as Senior Health Care Analyst.
 She received her Bachelor's degree in Business and Economics from Ursinus College in May 2005, summa cum laude.

 Her primary responsibilities at Sherlock Company include assisting in preliminary, formal valuations, compilation of administrative expense benchmarks for health plans, and support of various analyses.
 She has worked on thirteen valuation assignments for health plans.
-Her recent work includes compilation of the 2015 Sherlock Expense Evaluation Report benchmarking study for the various universes.
+Her recent work includes compilation of the 2017 Sherlock Benchmarks for the various universes of health plans.
 Among her duties is the coordination and development of best practice meetings and conferences.

 John joined Sherlock Company in January 2009 and currently serves as an Analyst.
 He graduated from Lehigh University in May 2008 with a Bachelor of Science degree in Finance.